-In those long-ago days called the late 1970’s, the early 1980’s, when Portland was but a wee bridge-riven and rainbow-clad land as green as The Emerald Isle, the Rose City’s gritty Old Time and Bluegrass musicians scooted aside in awe and wonderment to make room for some new lads in town; lads with their own trad in tow… Those Irish ones.
-(And it wasn’t yer da’s Irish they were playing, either!)
-These were the days when Irish Music found a new toe-hold in the Pacific Northwest.
+In the late 70’s and early 80’s, Portland’s gritty Old Time and Bluegrass musicians scooted aside in awe and wonderment to make room for some new trad in town, some new lads in town.
+Those Irish ones.
+(And it wasn’t yer da’s Irish they were playing, either.)

 Mícheál also left a more tangible gift, an album he produced in 1983, Wild Geese, Celtic Music of the Northwest, a fabulous offering to the community featuring several Portland musicians he mentored in those early years, including the likes of Randal Bays and Kate Power.